Bank of America Corp. (BAC)

 Weekly Technical Indicators: [See BAC weekly technical indicators chart]

-The weekly MACD line is below its signal line since May 24, 2019.
-The distance between MACD and the signal line is low and getting smaller.
+The weekly MACD line is above its signal line since October 11, 2019.
+This is an indication that the medium-term trend is up.
+The distance between MACD and the signal line is relatively high, but getting smaller.
+It indicates that the current medium-term uptrend is still strong, and momentum is beginning to wane.
 Use the following link to access a MACD help.

 Short-term trend: [See BAC short-term trend chart]